sudipt1999/Weather-report-app/Readme.md

 # Weather App
-A app that will give you weather report of your location
+An app that will give you weather report of your location.

 ### Getting Started
 1. Create a ```secret.js``` file in root dir
-2. Add your Api key from Darksky Api and Locationiq.com
+2. Add your API key from [Dark Sky](https://darksky.net/dev) and [LocationIQ](https://locationiq.com).
 ```
 let apiKey  =  {
     geocodingApi: YOUR API KEY,